Interplay of finite-energy and finite-momentum superconducting pairing: Finite-energy pairing in the absence of magnetic field

 \subsection{Model and ground state}

 Finding microscopic models giving rise to a finite-momentum SC state in the absence of magnetic fields has been challenging.
 In the literature, most works have been focused on the $d$-wave cuprate superconductors, where finite-momentum superconductivity seems to explain several mysterious experimental findings \cite{Berg09}.
-For example, it has been shown that a finite-momentum SC state can be obtained in a $t$-$J$ Hamiltonian, but only at very strong interactions strengths \cite{Loder10,Waardh17}.
-In fact, the minimum interaction strength required to obtain a ground state with finite-momentum superconductivity in this model has been shown to be six times the hopping amplitude, which is usually considered to be large \cite{Waardh17}.
-However, more recently, it has been shown that a finite-momentum SC state can in fact be obtained with more reasonable interaction strengths, of the order of the hopping amplitude, by considering a Hamiltonian with a nearest-neighbor attraction coming from periodically modulated longer range pair hopping \cite{Waardh17}.
+In the context of the cuprate superconductors, finite-momentum superconductivity is often referred to as a pair density wave state where the superconducting order parameter modulates in real space even in the absence of any applied magnetic field \cite{Agterberg20}.
+A pair density wave state can generate secondary charge density wave modulations with a wave vector twice of the superconducting modulation wave vector.
+However, a charge density wave state, also discussed in the context of cuprate superconductors \cite{Comin16}, is distinct from a pair density wave state since it does not necessarily lead to modulating superconducting order.
+Here, we discuss the microscopic model pertaining to a pair density wave like finite-momentum SC state and not a charge density wave state.
+It has been shown that a finite-momentum SC state can be obtained in a real space $t$-$J$ Hamiltonian appropriate as a low-energy description for the high-temperature cuprate superconductors, but only at very strong interactions strengths \cite{Loder10,Waardh17}.
+In fact, the minimum interaction strength required to obtain a ground state with finite-momentum superconductivity in this model has been shown to be six times the hopping amplitude, which is usually considered to be too large \cite{Waardh17}.
+However, more recently, it has been shown that a finite-momentum SC state can in fact be obtained with more reasonable interaction strengths, of the order of the hopping amplitude, by considering a Hamiltonian with a real space nearest-neighbor attraction as in the $t$-$J$ model augmented with periodically modulated longer range pair hopping \cite{Waardh17}.
 Such pair hopping terms have quite often been proposed in Hubbard-like models in different systems, including multi-orbital systems\cite{Herbrych18,Japaridze01}.
 In the context of cuprates, this pair hopping can be directly motivated from the Josephson coupling in the $\pi$-junctions formed near stripe domain walls \cite{Berg09}.
 The range and the period of the modulation in the pair hopping interaction are then the same as the experimentally observed stripe periods in the cuprates \cite{Tranquada20}.
 The resulting pair hopping (PH) model on a 2D square lattice in momentum space can be written as,

 where the electron dispersion is now $\xi_{k}=-2t(\cos(k_x)+\cos(k_y))-4t'\cos(k_x)\cos(k_y)-\mu$ with $t=1$ still the energy unit and an additional next nearest neighbor hopping $t'=-0.3$ to mimic a prototype cuprate band structure\cite{Norman07}.
 We further tune $\mu$ such that the average density of electrons $\rho=\sum_{k,\sigma}\langle c^{\dagger}_{k\sigma}c_{k\sigma} \rangle$ is fixed to $0.65$, a value that is already known to favor the finite-momentum state \cite{Waardh17}.
 Following Ref.~\onlinecite{Waardh17}, the pair hopping interaction coming from a nearest-neighbor attraction is given by,